 In the winter, his daily routine consists of plowing the treacherous driveway up to their ramshackle house behind the wheel of a gigantic army truck and then drinking a few red beers while practicing his arsenal of original songs on a giant synthesizer in the basement.
 Irma spends much of her time knitting, crocheting, and watching a handful of television shows she loves.
 One of her favorites is Quantum Leap.

 Growing up, it was one of my favorites as well.
-The premise of a character caught in a science experiment gone awry, crisscrossing the jumbled strings of time, had loads of flexibility and despite some gaps in logic—what happened to the consciousnesses of the people he leaped into while he was there? (the FAQ link at the following site has some woe begotten answers to such inquiries: finifter.com/quantum-leap)—the show occasionally managed to be philosophical about the notions of self, history and some sort of inner-afterlife.
+The premise of a character caught in a science experiment of steroid gone awry, crisscrossing the jumbled strings of time, had loads of flexibility and despite some gaps in logic—what happened to the consciousnesses of the people he leaped into while he was there? (the FAQ link at the following site has some woe begotten answers to such inquiries: finifter.com/quantum-leap)—the show occasionally managed to be philosophical about the notions of self, history and some sort of inner-afterlife.
 I flinch at calling it profound, but I can recall getting pretty worked up as a preteen over the episode “The Leap Home,” in which Dr. Sam Beckett (clearly a nod to the novelist and playwright) leaps into his teenage self.
 The chance to save his father from heart disease, his brother from dying in Vietnam, and his sister from marrying an abusive alcoholic threatens his commitment to putting right what once went wrong by winning a high school championship basketball game.